lam-kelly/fritter-backend/README.md

 **Throws**

-- `403` if the user is not logged in
+- `403` if the user is not logged in or did not create the word mask
 - `404` if the word mask doesn't exist